guusj/books/Warbreaker_BrandonSanderson.md

 # Prologue
 _It’s funny_, Vasher thought, _how many things begin with my getting thrown into prison._
 The guards laughed to one another, slamming the cell door shut with a clang.
 Vasher stood and dusted himself off, rolling his shoulder and wincing.
-While the bottom half of his cell door was solid wood, the top half was barred, and he could see the three guards open his large duffel and riffle through his possessions.
+While the bottom half of his cell door was solid wood, the top half was barred, and he could see the three guards open his large duffel and rifle through his possessions.
 One of them noticed him watching.
 The guard was an oversized beast of a man with a shaved head and a dirty uniform that barely retained the bright yellow and blue coloring of the T’Telir city guard.
 _Bright colors_, Vasher thought. _I’ll have to get used to those again._ In any other nation, the vibrant blues and yellows would have been ridiculous on soldiers.
 This, however, was Hallandren: land of Returned gods, Lifeless servants, BioChromatic research, and—of course—color.
 The large guard sauntered up to the cell door, leaving his friends to amuse themselves with Vasher’s belongings.
 “They say you’re pretty tough,” the man said, sizing up Vasher.